HUNT-001/SUIN/README.md

 # ⭐ Final Note
 SUIN is not just a prototype — it represents a scalable vision for decentralized smart city infrastructure, where each node independently makes intelligent decisions while contributing to a larger urban network.

-SUIN is not just a prototype — it represents a scalable vision for decentralized smart city infrastructure, where each node independently makes intelligent decisions while contributing to a larger urban network.